maximevtush/push-website/blog/2025-10-20-apps-of-the-future-building-without-the-chaos/index.md

 Every developer dreams of focusing on features.
 Yet, most spend 70% of their time patching infra across chains.

-With the current broken reality of web3, <b>Every chain you add doubles your overhead.</b>
+With the current broken reality of web3, <b>every chain you add doubles your overhead.</b>

 - Infra eats your week before you ship a feature.